-Last May, more than 30,000 people took to fields and forests around the world, recording more than 7,000 species in a single day—Global Big Day.
-We put up big numbers in Vermont too with over 100 bird watchers reporting 173 species and over 550 complete checklists.
-On Saturday, May 4th, birding’s biggest day is back.
-Wherever you are, you can be a part of eBird’s next Global Big Day record.
+Last May, more than 30,000 people took to fields and forests around the world, noting more than 7,000 species in a single day—Global Big Day.
+In less than 3 months, birding’s biggest day is coming back.
+Wherever you are in the world, you can be a part of birding’s next world record!

-We hope you’ll join thousands of other bird watchers across the globe and here in Vermont.
+On 4 May, will you join more than 20,000 others and become a part of Global Big Day?
 You don’t have to commit to birding for 24 hours—an hour or even 10 minutes of watching birds makes you part of the team.
 Visit your favorite spot or search out someplace new; enjoy a solo walk or get some friends to join in the Global Big Day fun.

 How to participate